-Current middle class economic definitions have a different starting point.
+Current economic definitions of the middle class have a different starting point.
 They rely mainly on the purchasing power exchange rates to level the playing field between consumers.
 However, for many reasons, they do not perform this function and thus yield biased results.
 Our proposed methodology overcomes this bias by resorting to household data at the national level.
-In short, and as is the case with poverty assessment methodologies that rely on household specific nationally defined poverty lines to derive the cost of basic needs, we do away with purchasing power parity exchange rates altogether and resort to micro-level household survey data to produce a more reliable estimate of the size of the middle class based on the level and composition of their consumption expenditure.
+In short, and as is the case with poverty assessment methodologies that rely on household-specific nationally defined poverty lines to derive the cost of basic needs, we do away with PPP exchange rates altogether and resort to micro level household survey data to produce a more reliable estimate of the size of the middle class based on the level and composition of their consumption expenditure.

 We are of course well aware that our approach does not readily lend itself to international comparisons.
-This is an issue which needs to be addressed beyond the scope of the present paper and which merits further examination.
-Nonetheless, it is worthwhile noting that the problem can be easily surpassed if those thresholds are estimated for a sufficiently large number of countries to allow cross-country comparison with per capita expenditure.
+This is an issue which merits further examination and needs to be addressed but this is beyond the scope of the present paper.
+Nonetheless, it is worthwhile noting that the problem can be easily overcome if those thresholds are estimated for a sufficiently large number of countries to allow cross-country comparison with per capita expenditure (see Abu-Ismail 2012 on rethinking global poverty measurement).

 Applying our method to Egyptian household surveys from 1995 to 2011 shows a growth process that was pro-poor and pro-middle class from 1995 to 2000 and anti-poor and anti-middle class from 2005 to 2011.
 Throughout the entire period, however, there were major improvements in the human capital and capabilities of the Egyptian middle class and society in general.
-It is of course reasonable to expect the rising capabilities of a by and large youthful middle class population to produce a commensurate rise in their level of expectation of decent employment and economic wellbeing.
+It is of course reasonable to expect the rising capabilities of a by and large youthful middle-class population to produce a commensurate rise in their level of expectation of decent employment and economic well-being.
 Accompanying those aspirations, however, was an overall dismal economic record that negatively affected the welfare of the poor and widened inequality across population classes.
 In this context, the rise in poverty and the erosion of the middle class are but expected consequences.
-Our findings also show that the professionals, who are typically identified by sociologists as the Egyptian middle class bedrock, appear to have incurred far more economic losses than average.
+Our findings also show that the professionals, who are typically identified by sociologists as the bedrock of the Egyptian middle class, appear to have incurred far more economic losses than average.
 Not surprisingly, they arguably spearheaded the 2011 Egyptian revolution.

-Nonetheless, there is an uncomfortable set of stylized facts in those results in the form of a large and increasing discrepancy (at least compared to other developing countries) between gross domestic product growth and real expenditure reported in household surveys.
+Nonetheless, there is an uncomfortable set of stylized facts in those results in the form of a large and increasing discrepancy (at least compared to other developing countries) between GDP growth and real expenditure reported in household surveys.
 While the scope of the present paper does not allow a deeper analysis of the sources of growth and its transmission channels to beneficiaries to corroborate any of those hypotheses, and in any case that would be a very difficult task to accomplish, we merely infer from such a paradoxical trend that it lends further support to our main finding that the growth processes were generally exclusionary in Egypt during the decade that led up to the 2011 revolution.